-Is It a Therapist's Responsibility to Make Someone a 'Better' Person?

 Is Your Therapist Responsible for Making You a ‘Better’ Person?

+A therapist’s job is to “nudge” and “guide” their clients to become the person they envision themselves to be.

 Someone I knew used to complain about how people in their life treated them constantly.
 Initially, I felt terrible for them.
-But when I realized how overbearing their behavior was becoming towards me, I, too, was forced to distance myself from them.
-I tried establishing boundaries but couldn’t get through to them.
-My mind automatically jumped to, “My God, they need therapy.”
+But when I realized how overbearing their behavior was becoming towards me, I, too, was forced to distance myself.
+I did try establishing boundaries, though, but just couldn’t get through to them.
+So, my mind automatically jumped to, “My God, they need therapy.”

 “Go get therapy” is a phrase people love to use as an insult.
 The usage has, of course, been criticized widely for stigmatizing therapy more than it already is by making it sound like a punishment.
 Some experts believe that, as an insult, the statement can be counterproductive — discouraging people from pursuing therapy by creating a negative connection.
 Well, fortunately, I hadn’t announced my thought out loud.